htmldbjs/htmldbjs/docs/methods/updateReadQueue.md

 ### `HTMLDB.updateReadQueue`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method adds `tableElement` and its child elements in the read queue.

 #### Description